-- 4. The College Cashier will be responsible for all transactions relating to fees. - 5.
-A student who has not paid all fees by the tenth day of the semester will be subject to a late payment penalty of 5% of any outstanding balance. - A student who has not paid all fees by the 21st day of the semester may have his/her registration revoked by the Registrar and will not be eligible for refund of any fees paid to that date. - 6.
-A Student who still has any portion of their fees outstanding by the second late penalty date as listed in the academic dates will be charged an additional 2.5% late payment penalty on any outstanding balance. - 7.
+- 1. The university cashier will be responsible for all transactions relating to fees. - 2.
+A student who has not paid all fees by the tenth day of the semester will be subject to a late payment penalty of 5% of any outstanding balance. - a.
+A student who has not paid all fees by the 21st day of the semester may have his/her registration revoked by the Registrar and will not be eligible for refund of any fees paid to that date. - 3.
+A Student who still has any portion of their fees outstanding by the second late penalty date as listed in the academic dates will be charged an additional 2.5% late payment penalty on any outstanding balance. - 4.
 The Registrar may, in extenuating situations and at his/her discretion, may authorize the deferral of a student's fees in whole or in part.
 Students will be required to apply for a deferral in writing, outlining the circumstances for requesting a deferral.
 Financial information will be requested, a plan for repayment will be required and supporting documentation may be required.
-Non-Degree students are not eligible for deferral of fees. - 8.
-Students having accounts overdue to the College or to reciprocal institutions will be subject to: - Withholding of marks, transcripts and/or credentials; - Ineligibility for registration in subsequent academic years; - Any other collection efforts that are deemed appropriate by the Registrar.
+Non-Degree students are not eligible for deferral of fees. - 5.
+Students having accounts overdue to the university or to reciprocal institutions will be subject to: - a.
+Withholding of marks, transcripts and/or credentials; - b.
+Ineligibility for registration in subsequent academic years; - c.
+Any other collection efforts that are deemed appropriate by the Registrar.